Director/PRODUCER

 Xiaoying Echo Su

-Xiaoying Su, known as Echo Su, is a young documentary filmmaker based in New York focused on women's rights and social justice.
+Xiaoying Su, known as Echo Su, is a documentary filmmaker based in New York, focused on cross-cultural topics, women’s rights, and social justice.
 She actively engages with social justice organizations and the AAPI community.
-Using visual storytelling to drive positive impact and spark essential conversations on social justice is her passion, with a background in journalism.
+Using visual storytelling to drive positive impact and spark essential conversations on social justice is her passion, supported by a background in journalism.

-She holds dual master's degrees, one in MFA Social Documentary Film from the School of Visual Arts (SVA) in New York and the other in MFA Broadcast and Television from the Communication University of China.
+She holds dual master’s degrees: an MFA in Social Documentary Film from the School of Visual Arts (SVA) in New York and an MFA in Broadcast and Television from the Communication University of China(CUC).

 Justin Zimmerman